Search for projects by name

 Because the state of the system is based on transactions submitted on the underlying host chain and anyone can submit their transactions there it allows the users to circumvent censorship by interacting with the smart contract on the host chain directly.

-The user initiates the withdrawal by submitting a regular transaction on this chain.
-When the block containing that transaction is finalized the funds become available for withdrawal on L1.
+The user initiates L2->L1 messages by submitting a regular transaction on this chain.
+When the block containing that transaction is settled, the message becomes available for processing on L1.
 The process of block finalization takes a challenge period of 4h to complete.
-Finally the user submits an L1 transaction to claim the funds.
-This transaction requires a merkle proof.

 Funds can be frozen if the centralized validator goes down.
 Users cannot produce blocks themselves and exiting the system requires new block production (CRITICAL).